-Public funding options can also be included in the funding mix required to set up your company.
+Public funding options can also be included in the finance required to set up your company.
 Generally speaking, this is a grant for individuals in the form of loans with special conditions, quarantees or also subsidies.
-As far as these are

-IBB Product finder @ibb.de/en/businessdevelopment/businessdevelopment.html concerned, it is always important to submit your application before starting your venture.
+As far as these are concerned, it is always important to submit your application before starting your venture.
 It is only once you have submitted your application that financial and contractual obligations with regard to ordering goods and signing contracts or similar are covered and the business activities are registered.